 Where indicated or substantially necessary, data is shared with the relevant Paribus Group company to be processed further.
 No data is passed on to third parties.

 You have the right to revoke the consent you have provided at any time with future effect, in which case your personal data will be immediately deleted.

 Your personal data will also be deleted once we have processed your enquiry (without the need to revoke your consent) or if you revoke the consent for data storage which you have provided here.
 This also occurs if storage is not permitted on other legal grounds.

-You can request information at any time about the personal data relating to you.
 In this case, the legal basis for processing is the consent which you have provided (Article 6, paragraph 1, point (a), of the GDPR).

 Collection and processing of personal data for newsletter subscription

 Our website offers you the option to subscribe to our newsletter FondsCONNECT, which will keep you up to date on Paribus Group funds and activities.
 If you would like to subscribe to the regular newsletter, you will need to provide a valid email address.
 Required fields are marked with an asterisk (*).
 Additionally, you have the option to fill in fields with voluntary information.
 Whether or not you fill in the voluntary information, you will still be added to the newsletter distribution list.
 Your data will be used solely for the purpose of sending the newsletter and, with the exception of the mail service provider (see below), will not be shared with any third parties.
 When you subscribe to the newsletter, you agree to receive the newsletter and consent to the processes explained.